farzadjenab/Hotel-Booking-Analysis/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
-License
-This project is licensed under the MIT License.

-content_copy
-text

----

-### Project Name Rationale:
-The name **Hotel Booking Analysis** is straightforward and descriptive, perfectly encapsulating the goal of the project: analyzing hotel booking data.
-It's clear and direct, making it easy for potential collaborators and users to immediately understand the focus of the project.

----

-Feel free to adjust the details to fit your project's context, but this template will help structure the README file and present the project in a professional and easy-to-understand manner.

-autorenew

-thumb_up

 thumb_down